Mihir-Naik/Querify-project_documentation/Querify-project_documentation.md

 - For now, A user can like/dislike or vote for any content multiple times.
 In future, it would be limited for each user to do any of these things only once.
-- Definately more designing and improvement in the user interface is planned for future.
+- Definitely more designing and improvement in the user interface is planned for future.

 --